Introduction

 Joker (if used): 0 points

 Players accumulate points for the cards remaining in their hands at the end of each round.
 The winner of the round scores zero points, while the other players score points based on the value of the cards remaining in their hands.
-The game continues until one player reaches the predetermined score limit (for example - 101 or 201 points).
+The game continues until one player reaches the predetermined score limit (101 or 201 points).

 Penalties